Veterans’ financial well-being is good, but challenges remain

 For veterans, attributes such as higher education, homeownership, and good physical health are positively associated with financial well-being.
 However, veterans, like many other Americans, show lower financial well-being levels when they use short-term credit products, are regularly contacted by debt collectors, or incur student loan debt.

 We believe that this study provides researchers and policy makers with an improved understanding of the ways servicemembers can achieve better financial well-being and raises a number of questions and suggestions for future research.
 The OSA will continue to support future research on the financial well-being of servicemembers and veterans, as it is part of the Bureau’s strategy to understand the financial challenges our servicemembers, veterans, and their families face throughout the military financial lifecycle.

-If you’re interested in learning more, we encourage you to read the and you can sign up for updates from the OSA where you’ll automatically be notified by us on all things related to military finances.
+If you’re interested in learning more, we encourage you to read the research brief and you can sign up for updates from the OSA where you’ll automatically be notified by us on all things related to military finances.

 Subscribe for updates on consumer financial issues that affect servicemembers, veterans, and their families.